yale-mgt-858-spring-2021/advanced-queries-01-starter/00-sales-representatives/README.md

 We’d like to see just the `first_name`, `last_name`, and `hire_date` of all the employees with the title of "Sales Representative".

 Write a SQL statement that returns only those employees.
+(Note that I will not be telling you what tables to query in this assignment because it should be obvious.
+When in doubt, ask the teaching staff.)

 Your results should look like this